AMD-OSX/AMD_Vanilla/README.md

 - [AlGrey](https://github.com/AlGreyy) for the idea and creating the patches.

-- [XLNC](https://github.com/XLNCs) for maintaining patches to various macOS versions.
+- [XLNC](https://github.com/XLNCs) for maintaining patches for various macOS versions.

 - [Acidanthera](https://github.com/acidanthera) for OpenCore.